I Rebuilt Hermes in Claude Code (It’s Ridiculously Good)

 01

 Start with this video's job: This video walks through which Hermes agentic-OS features (identity layer, memory injection, self-learning loop) the creator deliberately rebuilt inside Claude Code, and why owning each layer beats installing an off-the-shelf stack like Hermes or OpenClaw.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:24, where the video says: “an example, the infamous self-arning loop on Hermes, the bit that everyone celebrates, has no external guardrails.
 So, we're effectively telling it to build its own skills automatically, then grade your own homework.
 So, we've got the self-...”

 02